freddiecoleman/docker-chia/README.md

+This docker image is provided by [Chia Blockchain Explorer](https://www.chiaexplorer.com).

 # What is Chia?

 Chia is a new blockchain and smart transaction platform that is more efficient, decentralized, and secure.